Skip to start

 10 - The ask

 6 months of runway to the seed bar: 3+ paying design partners at 5-figure ARR and a closed loop from schematic to running application.
+No VC round is planned; if one follows the seed benchmark it will be a bigger number on better terms.

-20% reference build program
+Distribution: the reference build program

 A new board every month through the full loop, with the journal published end to end.
 Each build hardens the product and markets it at the same time.

-The reserve means the seed closes on our terms.
+So the seed closes on our terms.

 By the seed: 3+ paying design partners · 3+ published reference builds